 By Admin / September 14, 2021

-Five easy steps to get started teaching drones
+5 easy steps to start teaching drones

 Drones, small Unmanned Aircraft Systems (sUAS), are becoming essential tools in a wide range of industries.
 Agriculture, construction, real estate, filmmaking, surveying, infrastructure inspection, supply chain management, and law enforcement have all felt the impact of this technology.
 Naturally, this presents a golden opportunity for career and technical education.